 - Run on "Hot" or "Soup" or "90" cycle twice or blend on a High speed for 180 seconds.

-Make a few batches with different chocolate chips to give your guests variety and use the milk of your choice.
+Make a few batches with different kinds of chocolate chips to give your guests variety, and use the milk or milks of your choice.
+Don't forget that some of those attending may have specific dietary restrictions.

-Each ingredient should be in its own decoratively labeled bowl or container, and allow free access for guests who want to create their own hot chocolate taste sensations.
-Don’t forget – we have these free printable tags you can use!
+Each ingredient should be in its own decoratively-labeled bowl or container, and allow free access for guests who want to create their own hot chocolate taste sensations.
+Your add-in display will add to the look and feel of the entire event, and make clean-up a breeze.

-Hot chocolate may be the most important part of your hot chocolate bar party, but it’s not the only part.
+Hot chocolate may be the most important part of your hot chocolate bar party, but it shouldn't be the only part.
 Including other treats and snack items will help round out your offerings, and provide the perfect finishing touches to your celebration.
 Cookies, cakes, donuts, and sliced fruit are all appropriate sides, and can ensure that your guests will have something solid and delicious to wash down once they’ve discovered a hot chocolate blend that tickles their fancy.